 Prebiotics are present in many common foods that you likely already eat, such as apples, green bananas, chia seeds, garlic, onions, artichokes, flaxseeds, wheat bran and leeks.
 If you don’t already have these foods in your diet, aim to start incorporating them on a daily basis.

 Prebiotics in Supplements

 If you find it hard to get enough prebiotics in your diet, you may need to include a prebiotic supplement.
 Prebiotic supplements come in both powder and capsule form.
-This blog post discusses the 7 Best Prebiotic Supplements of 2021, According to a Dietitian.
+You may like to learn more about the 7 Best Prebiotic Supplements of 2021, According to a Dietitian for more guidance.